Breathtaking National Icon

-Pikes Peak is named for Zebulon Montgomery Pike, an early explorer of the Southwest.
-Lieutenant Pike (later General Pike), first sighted what he termed "The Great Peak" in mid-November of 1806.
-A few days later, he attempted to climb the mountain with a small band of men, however, heavy snows around the 10,000-foot level turned his party back.
-He estimated the mountain's height at over 18,000 ft and is said to have claimed that it might never be climbed.
-In 1820, Edwin James, a botanist who climbed many peaks in Colorado, made it to the top.
-By the mid-1800's, a trail was well established to the top, and the first woman, Julia Holmes, climbed the peak in 1858.
+Pikes Peak was named for Zebulon Montgomery Pike, an early explorer of the Southwest who first sighted what he called “The Great Peak” in November 1806, but was not actually the first to climb it.
+He attempted to summit the mountain, but heavy snows had other plans for his crew who turned back at about the 10,000-foot mark.
+It was Edwin James, a botanist who had climbed many peaks in Colorado, who made it to the top in 1820.
+By the mid-1800s, a trail was well established to the top, and the first woman, Julia Archibald Holmes, climbed the peak in 1858.

 After the Louisiana Purchase, people began traveling and searching for new fortunes and new beginnings.
 Pikes Peak’s proximity to the edge of the Great Plains, as well as its height, made it the first sight of westward bound wagon trains, making “Pikes Peak or Bust” the motto for gold seekers.
 In 1873, the U.S. Signal Service (an early Weather Bureau) built a telegraph station on the summit to monitor the weather.